clojure-liberator/liberator/README.markdown

 # License

-Compojure-rest is licensed under EPL 1.0 (see file epl-v10.html).
+Liberator is licensed under EPL 1.0 (see file epl-v10.html).